 After entering the Configuration menu, select System Information then Press the Enter key to get into System Information page.
 Press directional keys on the right-hand side to move between the information.
-Press softkey, then press softkey to return to the main display.
+Press soft-key, and then press soft-key to return to the main display.
 All configurations will be saved automatically.

-The System Information page contains softkey to access Touch Screen Calibration and Firmware upgrade Menu.
+The System Information page contains soft-key to access Touch Screen Calibration and Firmware upgrade Menu.

-5.14.1 Firmware Upgrade
+5.15.1 Firmware Upgrade